Tknott95/HaskpiDB/README.md

 Haskell middleman api to serve cardano-db-sync sql queries

 @TODO
+- refactor the api code to a file called API.hs
+- set such accordingly and run a test with API.hs to call in Main.hs

+@DONE
 - make a HEX encoder
 - make a HEX decoder
 - map the proper decoded/encoded asset_name to ToJSON object (unhashed)
 - unhashshed asset name is actually hashed
-- make an endpoint for both and make a function to decode and ecnode hashes of such encoding (hex).

 TESTING RESOURCES
 ```